harrycresswell/harry/content/writing/24-01-04-introducing-cucss/index.md

 The best way to get started with *cu.css* is to head to https://cu.harrycresswell.com/ and read the [getting started](https://cu.harrycresswell.com/getting-started/) docs.

-Though please keep in mind that this project is still very much in its infancy.
+Please keep in mind that this project is still very much in its infancy.
 Existing documentation, methods of installation, and so on, are all likely to change in the months ahead.

-You can also find [cu.css on Github](https://github.com/harrycresswell/cu) where you are welcome to [make a pull request](https://github.com/harrycresswell/cu/pulls) or [raise an issue](https://github.com/harrycresswell/cu/issues).
+You can also find [cu.css on Github](https://github.com/harrycresswell/cu) where you can find the entire Hugo project that powers the *cu.css* website.

 ## What’s next for *cu.css*